Viking smash hit ‘Valheim’ has now sold 7.9million copies

 Just a week after the game’s release on February 2 this year, it sold over 1million units on Steam and had around 19,000 “overwhelmingly positive” reviews.
 For context, Valheim now has 226,000 “overwhelmingly positive” reviews.

-As of today (August 18) the game peaks at around 25,000 active players a day according to SteamDB, and that number could could climb with the upcoming Hearth and Home update.
+As of today (August 18) the game peaks at around 25,000 active players a day according to SteamDB, and that number could climb with the upcoming Hearth and Home update.

 A recent video update was uploaded to the Valheim Twitter, which shows off health and stamina changes coming in the upcoming Hearth and Home update.